Share On

 • If foster placement is not possible, you might discuss the possibility of testing birds and requiring a negative result prior to taking them in, but make sure you do this in consultation with your veterinarian and that you fully understand the implications of testing.

-• Consider suspending intake if offsite housing or testing are not possible.
+• Consider suspending intake if offsite housing or testing is not possible.

 Staff, Volunteers, And Visitors